Coding guidelines

 • Prefer either non-copyable or trivial-copy objects.
 Avoid making “heavy” operations implicit, in particular, operations involving memory management.

-• Use const when it is useful.
+• Use const when it’s useful.

 • Use anonymous namespaces instead of static globals, functions, and constants.